Necrosys/WatchOut/README.md

 # WatchOut
-Recover WatchGuard Mobile VPN login information from the process memory dump
+Recover WatchGuard Mobile VPN logon information from the process memory dump

 ## How to use
 * Run executable file.
-* If everything goes well, message box will pop up and display the login information.
+* If everything goes well, message box will pop up and display the logon information.

 ## Screenshot
 ![image](Screenshot/Screenshot.jpg)